Reverend Norman MacLeod, Interim Priest-in-Charge

 Michael (Spike) Lobdell

-Spike founded the New England Science & Sailing Foundation (NESS) in 2002 and now serves as its President and CEO.
+Spike has been a member of Calvary since 1999.
+His family created the Episcopal church in Rumson, New Jersey; so the church has been an important part of his life.
+Currently he serves on the Finance and Investment Committees.
+He founded the New England Science & Sailing Foundation (NESS) in 2002 and now serves as its President & CEO.
 He established NESS with a vision of enabling everyone to get out on the water, learning and having fun, regardless of financial needs.
-The core values of inclusiveness, experiential learning, self-discovery, and stewardship remain his passion in leading NESS today.
 NESS teaches thousands of students annually, many of whom are on scholarship.
-Spike works as a full-time volunteer for the Foundation.
 He recently received the National Recreation Foundation’s Robert W. Crawford Achievement Prize in 2016, an award that recognizes the individual that has done the most to advance the lives of inner-city youth through recreation.
 He was also recognized by US Sailing as the Outstanding Organizational Leader of a sailing organization in 2016.
 Formerly CEO of XL Capital’s non-insurance operations, Spike worked at JP Morgan for 27 years in various senior management capacities.
 Spike is a past Commodore of the Stonington Harbor Yacht Club where he was one of the Founding Members.
-Former Trustee of Westminster School (Simsbury CT), where was Vice Chairman of the Board for 9 years.
-Spike sails a Hinckley Sou’wester 42, Legacy, and races J-24s locally.
+Former Trustee of Westminster School (Simsbury CT), where he was Vice Chairman of the Board for 9 years.
+Spike sails a Hinckley Sou’wester 42.

 My father’s family were members of the Episcopal diocese of the City of New York, so I was baptized into the church.
 However, my father was an Army officer and we moved constantly, and I was not an active member of the church until he retired and we lived in Garden City, Long Island.
 In junior high school, I joined the girls’ choir of the Cathedral of the Incarnation and remained active until I graduated from high school.
 (That’s why my family says the only place I can sing is in church.)
 For my four years of high school, I was also an officer in the Young People’s Fellowship, the cathedral’s youth group.
 I was introduced to the church’s dogma there by three wonderfully educated priests and confirmed at 14.